 Teacher Resources: 30-Second Candidate

-Recently, a producer from Wisconsin Public Television asked a group of 17 year-old high school students if they intended to vote when they turn 18.
+A producer from Wisconsin Public Television once asked a group of 17-year-old high school students if they intended to vote when they turn 18.
 Every hand in the room went up.
 Their teacher confirmed, “This is what happens every year.”

 But the facts show that something happens between the good intentions and the actual act of voting: